WUSTL-B34R5HELL/Bootcamp/web-security/README.md

 # Web Security
-This document contains challenges meant to go along with the video presentation on Web Security <br />
+This document contains challenges meant to go along with the video presentation on Web Security.
-Credit to the [b01lers CTF team](https://b01lers.com/) as this content was inspired by their previous [bootcamp](https://github.com/b01lers/bootcamp-2020-web).
+Credit to the b01lers CTF team as this content was inspired by their previous [bootcamp](https://github.com/b01lers/bootcamp-2020-web).

 ## Setup
 ```